sc0ttj/Project/README.md

         bower update
         vagrant up --provision

-  - Run the following command to build the app and cms
+  - Run the following command to build the source to `www/`

         brunch build